anwitabandaru-gif/student/_posts/Foundation/B-tools_and_equipment/2025-09-09-tools_setup-trouble_blog_IPYNB_2_.md

 ## 🔧 Common Issues I've experienced

-Operating the make command was one of the most common issues I experienced.
+Operating the make command was one of the most common issues I experienced over the first 4 weeks.
 I frequently ran into errors where the server would not start, time out, or fail due to ports already being in use.
 These problems often required me to troubleshoot by killing stray processes, switching ports, or even bypassing the Makefile and running Jekyll directly.
 While frustrating, it taught me how the server was actually working behind the scenes and gave me a better understanding of the tools I was using.

 ## 🔧 Tool Setup Troubleshooting Guide